Gao-tech/Gao-tech/README.md

 ## 📫 Connect with Me

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/10gaojie01/) or check out my [personal website](https://2024.jecan.eu/).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/10gaojie01/) or check out our deta product in another UI design: https://rag-nine-theta.vercel.app/.

 ## 🛠️ Tools I Use